siakaramalegos/frontend-nanodegree-mobile-portfolio/README.md

 - Compressed and resized pizzeria.jpg photo to be the maximum width it is ever shown on screen - 540px.
 - Flagged media style as print in call to print.css stylesheet
 - Grabbed the JSON for the bootstrap-grid file and downloaded the minified version from getbootstrap.com.
 Replaced the non-minified version.
+- Used https://kraken.io/web-interface per another student's suggestion in forums to further compress profile pic and pizzeria pic